 Air vents traversing cavity walls should include a continuous duct across the cavity.
 The duct should be installed in such a manner as not to impair the weather resistance of the cavity.
 Joints between air vents and outside walls should be sealed to prevent the ingress of moisture.
 Existing air vents should be of the correct size and unobstructed for the appliance in use.
-If there is anextraction fan fitted in adjacent reams where this appliance is fitted additional rooms where this appliance is fitted, additional air vents may be required to alleviate the possibility of spillage of products of combustion from the appliance/flue while the fan is in operation.
+If there is anextraction fan fitted in adjacent rooms where this appliance is fitted, additional air vents may be required to alleviate the possibility of spillage of products of combustion from the appliance/flue while the fan is in operation.
 Refer to B.S.
 8303 Part 1.